 Industrial demand and jewelry account for over 75% of annual gold demand.
 India is the largest jewelry consumer followed by China and the US.
 Gold is also used in industry (mobile phones, dental uses, etc)

 The price of gold is also affected by gold jewelry recycling, as many people hand over their jewelry for cash.
 As a result, the gold recycling industry has become a multi-million dollar business.
 Unfortunately, there have been many companies caught taking advantage of their customers, paying only a fraction of what the gold is really worth.

 A gold IRA is an individual retirement account, an account that functions the same way as a regular IRA account however, instead of holding paper assets, it holds physical bullion coins or bars.

 After the 2008 financial crisis which brought a recession, markets became interested in gold IRAs.
-During that time the stock-market lost almost 50% of its value and real estate followed.
+During that time the stock market lost almost 50% of its value and real estate followed.
 In fact, everything lost value, except gold and other precious metals. (silver, platinum, palladium).

-On the contrary, gold and all other precious metals moved the opposite direction.
+On the contrary, gold and all other precious metals moved in the opposite direction.
 In addition, the yellow metal had significant gains in contrast with the market as a whole.
 Gold again lived up to its name as a hedge against market turmoil and hard times.

 As a result, gold IRAs became popular because investors wanted to: